philipturner/molecular-renderer/README.md

 ### Atom Count Limitation

-In its current state, the cross-platform molecular-renderer package lacks an acceleration structure to speed up ray-sphere intersections.
+In its current state, the cross-platform Molecular Renderer lacks an acceleration structure to speed up ray-sphere intersections.
 Therefore, the compute cost of rendering scales linearly with the atom count.
 Until an acceleration structure is implemented, you can try tweaking a few settings to render as many atoms as possible.

 The time to render a frame is a multiplication of many variables.
 Like the Drake Equation, changing a few by 2x could change the end result by 10x.
 I designed the code base for a reasonable render target size, which could scale to millions of atoms.